 1) Gesetzliche Krankenversicherung, GKV: Government health insurance/Statutory health insurance/public health scheme

 The European Observatory on Health Care System categorizes the history of the modern German healthcare system into five eras.
 Busse et al. (2017) add the latest era to this list which includes the progress of healthcare development until 2017.

 1. 1794 to 1883 Industrialization period

 In 1794, all the hospitals in the largest city of Germany – Prussia – were taken under the regulation of the states, setting the first step towards the current healthcare system (Möll, 2014).
 In 1883, the Bismarck’s Health Insurance Act was introduced by basically establishing the solidarity and self-governance principles of statutory health insurance (SHI) in Germany.
 It is the first social health insurance system (Busse, Blümel, Knieps, & Bärnighausen, 2017).

 The Government declared the nationwide compulsory or mandatory health insurance in the same year.
-During the 19th century industrial rising, industrial workers, companies, and many communities contributed towards the statutory funds so that poor and minors can also receive statutory support (WHO, 2000).
+During the 19th century industrial rising, industrial workers, companies, and many communities contributed to the statutory funds so that poor and minors can also receive statutory support (WHO, 2000).
 During this period, people were allowed to choose either public or private healthcare suppliers.

 2. 1883–1933: The Empire and the Weimar Republic period